ipitio/closure/README.md

 ```

 2. Edit the files above and reboot.
 This boot, as well as those after upgrading, may take a while as everything is set up, but the subsequent ones will be much faster.
-3. On a Hub or HaaS, add a Spoke or SaaH peer by running `add.sh` (as described below).
-Then, for a SaaH, add an `SERVER_ALLOWEDIPS_PEER_[SaaH]=` environment variable -- using the peer's name sans the brackets -- for the wireguard service with the difference of `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` and the peer's IP, and run `sudo bash restart.sh`.
-This [AllowedIPs Calculator](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator) is pretty nifty.
-Follow a similar process for a Spoke, if needed.
+3. On a Hub or HaaS, add Spokes you didn't define in `compose.yml` or the SaaH peer by running `add.sh` as described below.

-Set a Hub or HaaS up first, so you can generate the necessary peer configuration for a Spoke or SaaH, then drop it in the Spoke's or SaaH's `wireguard/config/wg_confs` directory before their reboot.
+Set a Hub or HaaS up first, so you can generate the necessary peer configurations for a SaaH and Spokes, then drop those in their `wireguard/config/wg_confs` directories before rebooting them.

 > [!NOTE]
 > Any arguments passed to `kickstart.sh` are passed to `start.sh`, which can add or edit wifi networks -- useful on a Raspberry Pi Zero (2) W!
 See the top of `start.sh` for the arguments it takes.